lopezdsr/sql-query/sqlref/sql_functions.md

 rank() - Computes the rank of a value in a group of values.
 The result is one plus the number of rows preceding or equal to the current row in the ordering of the partition.
-The values will produce gaps in the sequence.
+The values produce gaps in the sequence.

 ## regexp_extract